 Give Your Bones a Gift

 Alkalizing and anti-inflammatory, there’s no doubt that ginger is good for your bones.
-In fact, ginger is featured in a tasty stir-fry recipe in the Recipe Sampler, which is part of the Save Our Bones Program.
+In fact, ginger is featured in a tasty stir-fry recipe in the Recipe Sampler, which is part of the Osteoporosis Reversal Program.
 So give your bones a gift this season, and include ginger on your holiday table!